RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 In normal animations, you usually use "Continuous".
 The other types are used to script complex animations.

-The interpolation tells Godot how to calculate the frame values between the keyframes.
+The interpolation tells Rebel Engine how to calculate the frame values between the keyframes.
 These interpolation modes are supported:

 -  Nearest: Set the nearest keyframe value